 Gypsy is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Gypsy is a town of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Gypsy who work in food service (100.00%), office and administrative support (0.00%), and sales jobs (0.00%).
+There are especially a lot of people living in Gypsy who work in maintenance occupations (75.00%), food service (25.00%), and office and administrative support (0.00%).

-Gypsy’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Gypsy’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Gypsy ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

 The people who call Gypsy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gypsy residents report their race to be White.
-Important ancestries of people in Gypsy include German, English, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Gypsy include German, English, Welsh, Irish, and Yugoslavian.

 The most common language spoken in Gypsy is English.
 Other important languages spoken here include Italian and Polish.

-Did you know that the neighborhood has more Dutch and Eastern European ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Dutch ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 8.6% of this neighborhood's residents have Dutch ancestry and 1.9% have Eastern European ancestry.
+In fact, 6.8% of this neighborhood's residents have Dutch ancestry.

 is also pretty special linguistically.
 Significantly, 11.7% of its residents five years old and above primarily speak Italian at home.
 While this may seem like a small percentage, it is higher than 98.5% of the neighborhoods in America.